iBlockAPI/API-Docs/source/bitcoin.rst

 verifyMessage
 ```````````
-Verify a signed message
+Verify a signed message.

 Params

-1. "address"         (string, required) The bitcoin address to use for the signature
+1. "address"         (string, required) The bitcoin address to use for the signature.

-2. "signature"       (string, required) The signature provided by the signer in base 64 encoding (see signmessage)
+2. "signature"       (string, required) The signature provided by the signer in base 64 encoding (see signmessage).

-3. "message"         (string, required) The message that was signed
+3. "message"         (string, required) The message that was signed.

 Definition::